hanmpark/philosophers/README.md

 ## Summary

-This project is an introduction to threading and processes, and how to work on the same memory on the same memory space.
+This project is an introduction to threads and processes, and how to work on the same memory on the same memory space.
 You will learn how to manipulate threads.
 You will learn about mutexes, semaphores and shared memory.